Tag Archives: nuclear powers

 The process seems to work like this.
 The more the government builds the capabilities of the civilian defenders, the greater the willingness of people to unite and resist, drawing on the learned repertoire of nonviolent strategy and tactics.
 And the more advanced the capabilities and the united willingness of defenders to resist, the less likely that enemies will attack or usurpers will usurp power.
 The costs of domination become too high.

-What comprise the capabilities of non-violent defence?
+What comprise the capabilities of non-violent defense?
 They include organizational structure, committed and shrewd leadership, training facilities geared to the general population, the proportion of the population that wants to participate, and ultimately the strength of civil society.

-The final factor alludes to the importance of institutional involvement in civilian-based defence.
+The final factor alludes to the importance of institutional involvement in civilian-based defense.
 What political parties, trade unions, religious bodies, school systems, municipalities support the system?
 Obviously, nonviolent action is much easier to develop within a democracy; indeed, it is inherently democratic.
 Again, CBD empowers people.

 As the capabilities grow, the willingness to resist and the participation of the population expands.
 Concomitantly, the costs of asserting domination on the part of usurpers or aggressors rises, enhancing the prospects of peace – provided the society in question is willing to pre-empt conflict by negotiating jointly acceptable solutions to outstanding disputes.